ndaneil/matterdoor/README.md

 }
 ```

-The set function is a simple mapping of the strip to the coordinates shown in the following figure, enabling the use of 2D coordinates in the animations:
+The `set(...)` function is a simple mapping of the strip to the coordinates shown in the following figure, enabling the use of 2D coordinates in the animations:

 <p align="center"><img src="./imgs/led-order.jpg" width="80%"></p>

-`clearAll()` is used to clear the strip to black. `flicker()` is a simple mapper function which can be used to have a continuous linear change in the output between `value` and `value/2` depending on the offset.
+`clearAll()` is used to clear the strip to black. `flicker(...)` is a simple mapper function which can be used to have a continuous linear change in the output between `value` and `value/2` depending on the offset.
 We will use it to get a pulsing effect.

 Now that the helper functions are defined, the next step is visualising the `FREE` and `BUSY` states:

 ```c
 void AppTask::drawX(int offset100, int brightness){